englekk/handbook-docs/Fuse/10 - Physics.md

 # $(Physics)

 Some types of animation ([like this one](https://www.fusetools.com/developers/examples/swipeplaces)) are best described using Physics simulation.
 Fuse comes with a set of physics based triggers and behaviors which can be used for these situations.

 _Note: When using physics, make sure your @(Project structure:project) has a reference to the Fuse.Physics package._

 ## $(Physics Rules)

 Physics simulation is achieved by using different types of physics behaviors to create spaces in which elements are affected dynamically in various ways.
 Each physics behavior knows how to simulate a certain kind of force, and how to apply this to each frame of the animation.
 Affected elements can respond to multiple forces at a time.
-We can add additional customization to the animation by using the related @(Trigger:triggers) to animate based on certain physics @(ForceField triggers:events).
+We can add additional customization to the animation by using the related @(Trigger:triggers) to animate based on certain physics events.
 Physics behaviors are categorized

 ### $(Draggable)